 - data-composing operations (form a more complex data structure from constituents, e.g. Pair, Rect), - property-retrieving operations (fetch elements or extract simple characteristics from data structures, e.g. Width, Area or Length), - data structure manipulations (e.g. Head of the list, First of a Pair, etc.), arithmetics (Add, Sub, etc.), and - region-specific operations (high-level transformations of drawable objects, e.g. Shift, Paint, FloodFill).

-Our DSL features also higher-order functions, among them Map and Filter, which apply an argument in the form of a subprogram to elements of a compound data structure like a List.
+Our DSL features also higher-order functions, among them Map and Filter, which apply a subprogram to the elements of a compound data structure like a List.
 The complete definition of the DSL can be found in Appendix.